 No matter what sorrow you may carry from your relationship, you need not give in to urges of becoming Super Mom, the temptation to give your children the world, or to punish yourself any longer!

 You will be fine.
 Your children will be fine.
 Believe it or not, leaving a bad marriage may have been the best parenting decision you’ve ever made because you may have given them the opportunity to have less conflict in their lives and to see what healthy relationships look like.

 You owe your children security, love, and the ability to love both parents after divorce.
 You do not owe them your future happiness as a punishment for breaking up with their father.

 Over-compensating because of your post-divorce guilt defeats the whole purpose of divorce.
 Divorce is your opportunity to be reborn as a stronger and healthier version of yourself, which will also most likely make you a better mother.
-Your children need you to be whole and confident parent, not broken and living your life as an apology.
+Your children need you to be a whole and confident parent, not broken and living your life as an apology.